Portages of New Zealand: Te Pai o Kaiwaka

 Te Pai o Kaiwaka, also known as the Awaroa or Waiuku portage, connected the Manukau Harbour to the Waikato River in the south, via the Awaroa Stream.
 During the Musket Wars in the early 19th century, Te Pai o Kaiwaka was used by Hongi Hika and Ngāpuhi taua in order to reach the Waikato Tainui tribes of the central Waikato area.
 The canal continued to be used in the early colonial era by Māori, in order to transport produce from the Waikato to be sold at Onehunga.

 On 30 September 1911, J E Taylor of the Auckland Harbour Board petitioned the New Zealand Government to create a canal at the site of Te Tō Waka (the Ōtāhuhu portage), with the Māngere Bridge acting as a canal lock.
 Taylor also proposed a second canal at Te Pai o Kaiwaka, to connect to the Waikato River.
 Taylor's petition was unsuccessful.
 The canal continued to be mooted as an idea, and in 1924 the Waiuku Canal League is formed as a body to promote the concept.

 Waikato

 In addition to Te Pai o Kaiwaka at Waiuku, a number of other portages existed, bridging the rivers of the Waikato region.
 The Mangawara portage connected the Waikato River to the Piako River, via the Mangawara Stream and an overland route at Tahuna.
-A portage also existed between the Whanganui River and the Waikato River, via Lake Rotoaira, Tongariro River and Lake Taupo.
+A portage also existed between the Whanganui River and the Waikato River, via Lake Rotoaira, Tongariro River and Lake Taupō.